Learn

 Lady's mantle is used for women's health, such as regulating heavy or painful menstrual cycles and easing menopausal symptoms.
 It also has astringent and anti-inflammatory properties that support wound healing, reduce digestive discomfort and help with skin conditions.

-Tobacco Flower
+Tobacco leaf

 Known as the Chief of Medicine for its strong spiritual powers.